 In an insn in a delay slot of a branch, indicates that the insn is from the target of the branch.
-If the branch insn has INSN\ANNULLED\BRANCH\P set, this insn should only be executed if the branch is taken.
-For annulled branches with this bit clear, the insn should be executed only if the branch is not taken.
+If the branch insn has INSN\ANNULLED\BRANCH\P set, this insn will only be executed if the branch is taken.
+For annulled branches with INSN\FROM\TARGET\P clear, the insn will be executed only if the branch is not taken.

+When INSN\ANNULLED\BRANCH\P is not set, this insn will always be executed.
 Stored in the in\struct field and printed as '/s'.